pauldmccarthy/fsleyes/userdoc/editing_images.rst

-Remember that, once you have made a selection on the currently selected image, you can select a different image (with the same dimensions/resolution/orientation), and apply that selection to it.
-This feature is most useful with the :ref:`select by intensity
+Remember that, once you have made a selection on the currently selected image, you can apply that selection to a different image (with the same dimensions/resolution/orientation), either via the **Target image** setting on the :ref:`edit toolbar <editing_images_edit_toolbar>`, or simply by selecting the other image in the :ref:`overlay list
+<ortho_lightbox_views_overlay_list>`.
+This feature is most useful with the
-<editing_images_select_by_intensity>` tool - you can make a selection based on
+:ref:`select by intensity <editing_images_select_by_intensity>` tool - you can
-the intensities in one image, but then change the values of voxels within that selection in another image.
+make a selection based on the intensities in one image, but then change the values of voxels within that selection in another image.

 .. _editing_images_copying_and_pasting: